 For nine years, Brett worked as a fiction writing Instructor at The New School University in New York City, and his award-winning short stories have appeared in journals including Tin House, FICTION, Other Voices, and The Mississippi Review.
 Brett is also the author of the humorous instructive non-fiction book The Gay Uncle’s Guide to Parenting (Crown/Random House 2008).

-Brett is also a regular contributor to Vanity Fair where he writes about cars, politics, and popular culture.
-As a freelance writer, his automotive non-fiction writing has also appeared in Autoweek, BBC.com, Black Ink, Bloomberg Businessweek, Car and Driver, Celebrated Living, CNN.com, Departures, DETAILS, Esquire, GQ, The Huffington Post, Jalopnik, The L.A.
-Times, Men’s Journal, Popular Mechanics, Road & Track, and Yahoo!
+Brett now works mainly as a freelance journalist.
+He is a regular contributor to Vanity Fair and VF.com where he writes about cars, politics, and popular culture.
+His non-fiction has also appeared in Autoweek, BBC.com, Black Ink, Bloomberg Businessweek, Car and Driver, Celebrated Living, CNN.com, Departures, DETAILS, Esquire, GQ, The Globe & Mail, The Huffington Post, Jalopnik, The L.A.
+Times, Men’s Fitness, Men’s Journal, Popular Mechanics, Road & Track, and Yahoo!
 Autos.

-Brett and his boyfriend of twenty-three years, the writer Tal McThenia, divide their time between New York City and a house in upstate New York.
+Brett and his boyfriend of twenty-four years, the writer Tal McThenia, divide their time between New York City and a house in upstate New York.